 Pertussis: There has been a lot of information in the news regarding the pertussis outbreak that has affected California, and San Diego in particular.
 We strongly recommend that your student receive the Tdap vaccine.
 This vaccine is available in our Nurses Clinic.
 See chart for fees.

 Flu: Student Health Services provides flu vaccination through our Nurses Clinic.
 Flu shots are free to students with SHIP, and will be provided at low cost to students with other insurance.
-Note: Since we will soon run out of our vaccine supply, students can use this link to locate community sources for vaccine.

 We recommend all students have some basic cold & flu items on hand, such as a digital thermometer, acetaminophen, hand sanitizer, cough syrup, cough lozenges, etc. These items are available at Student Health at very reasonable cost.